isomerpages/sportsg-sportcares/_initiatives/Communities of Care Grant.md

 **Our Desired Programme Outcomes**

-__Wellness:__ Participants experience increased psychological, emotional, and social well-being
+__Wellness:__ Participants experience increased psychological, emotional, and social well-being.

-__Values:__ Participants build positive values through sport
+__Values:__ Participants build positive values through sport.

-__Inclusion:__ Programme enhances a narrative of inclusion and strengthens bonds in the community
+__Inclusion:__ Programme enhances a narrative of inclusion and strengthens bonds in the community.

-__Active Lifestyle:__ Programme increases engagement in physical activities and a healthy lifestyle
+__Active Lifestyle:__ Programme increases engagement in physical activities and a healthy lifestyle.